Alabama Sports Hall of Fame: Membership

 The ASHOF currently lists over 300 inductees, including five of the top 15 athletes selected as the greatest of the last century by ESPN.
 Nationally prominent members include Jesse Owens, Hank Aaron, Joe Louis, Willie Mays, Carl Lewis, Chase Riddle, Don Hutson, Shug Jordan, Howard Hill, and Paul "Bear" Bryant.
 A complete list can be found on the museum’s official website.

 The museum has an annual induction banquet each year, where it inducts between six and eight persons who have contributed to the athletic arena in some capacity.
 At least two of these inductees are in the "seniors" category, which covers persons before the modern sports era.

 Each year also brings a "Distinguished Sportsman" inductee.
 This is usually an Alabama sportsman, but may instead be a "Distinguished American Sportsman", if voted as such by the Board of Directors.
 Two notable examples of an American Sportsman are president George Herbert Walker Bush and Bob Hope.

 Facility

 The ASHOF is located in a 33000 sqft building in downtown Birmingham, adjacent to the Birmingham Jefferson Convention Complex and across an intersection from the Southeastern Conference headquarters.
+The current museum building was completed in 1992.
 The collection spans three floors of the building.
 The facility includes the 75 seat Bryant-Jordan Theater.